David-De-Freitas/HelixJump/Readme.md

 # Helix Jump

-### Remake of the Vodoo sucess helix jump made with Unity3D in 3Hours
+### Remake of the Vodoo success helix jump made with Unity3D in 3Hours

 Here the objective was to make a fast prototype to test mechanics of gameplay.